esmil/lem/README.markdown

 Running Lua scripts in the Lua Event Machine however, will allow you to load the LEM modules, which will fail in the normal interpreter.

+See the test folder for examples of how to use the different parts of LEM.

 License
 -------